 Freddie Mac is committed to continuously enhancing and improving our security standards.
 We previously instituted multifactor authentication (MFA) to provide greater security when accessing our systems.
-To further strengthen security, as of July 21, 2024, we’ll no longer support SMS/text or voice for MFA.
+To further strengthen security, we’re no longer going to support SMS/text or voice for MFA.

 Risks Associated with SMS/Text and Voice MFA